 Old fashioned Southern pecan pralines are pecan clusters coated in a buttery candy with a caramel-like flavor.
-This traditional praline recipe is a small-scale version of the exact ones they make at the candy stores downtown Charleston, SC, Savannah, GA, and New Orleans!
+This traditional praline recipe is a small-scale version of the classic pecan candy recipe they make at the candy stores downtown Charleston, SC, Savannah, GA, and New Orleans!

-These pralines are made with five simple ingredients in under 30 minutes, and they’re perfect for shipping to friends and family!
-In my video and step-by-step photos, I show you how to identify the correct time to take your pralines off the heat, even if you don’t have an instant-read thermometer.
+This detailed tutorial is perfect for first-time and experienced candymakers alike.
+In my video and step-by-step photos, I show you how to visually identify the correct time to take your praline mixture off the heat, even if you don’t have a candy thermometer.

-When you go into the store (and of course, you will), you’ll see a giant copper pot of bubbling caramel-colored candy and rows of freshly-made pralines lined up on a slab of marble just inside the door.
+Inside the store, you’ll see a giant copper pot of bubbling caramel-colored candy and rows of freshly-made pralines lined up on a slab of marble.
 These Southern pecan pralines are a must-buy item to take back home after visiting Charleston (along with some benne wafers and a bottle of Carolina Gold bbq sauce!)